MEETING ROOM POLICY

 Information obtained through inappropriate or illegal use of the Library’s Internet connection

 FILTERING SOFTWARE/TECHNOLOGY PROTECTION MEASURES

 It is the decision of the Library Board to use filtering software for all computers accessing the Internet.
 We acknowledge, however, the fact that no software is totally accurate in filtering Internet sites.
 Errors may occur in the filtering process.
 Patrons age 18 or over may request that a site be “unblocked” by library staff.
-Staff will take into consideration the following guidelines in determining if a site will be unblocked: 1) not allowing visual depictions which are obscene, 2) child pornography, or 3) any material that is harmful to minors.
+Staff will take into consideration the following guidelines in determining if a site will be unblocked: 1) not allowing visual depictions which are obscene 2) child pornography, or 3) any material that is harmful to minors.
 Staff members will address the “unblocking” request within 24 hours (except closed days).
-The filtering software is not meant to discourage Internet use but to promote the idea that the Internet should be used primarily as a tool for professional and educational research.
+The filtering software is not meant to discourage Internet use, but to promote the idea that the Internet should be used primarily as a tool for professional and educational research.

 WIRELESS INTERNET CONNECTIVITY

 Wireless Internet connectivity is offered to patrons age 11 or older who have their own laptop computer or mobile device.
-There are no time limits with wireless use.
+There are no time limits on wireless use.
 Patrons using the Library’s connectivity will be subject to all other policies stated above, including filtering.